evkx/evkx.github.io/content/models/hiphi/x/X_6_Seater/_index.md

 You can choose between 5 different paint colors when ordering this model.

-The car has two [regular doors](../../../../technology/doors/) in front, a special combination of sucide doors with gullwing roof on second row and a [liftgate](../../../../technology/doors/#liftgate) in the rear.
+The car has two [regular doors](../../../../technology/doors/) in front, a unique combination of suicide doors with a gullwing roof on the second row, and a [liftgate](../../../../technology/doors/#liftgate) in the rear.

 There is only one roof for this model.